 Program Policies and Procedures

-Students are responsible for compliance with policies of Barry University and the College of Health Sciences.
-Since these policies are under constant scrutiny the College of Health Sciences reserves the right to change any provisions or requirement in this document at any time within a student’s term of enrollment.
+Students are responsible for compliance with policies of Barry University and the College of Nursing and Health Sciences.
+Since these policies are under constant scrutiny the College of Nursing and Health Sciences reserves the right to change any provisions or requirement in this document at any time within a student’s term of enrollment.

 Information technology resources are integral to the education of the graduate student.
 Barry University provides a number of information technology resources to students, including email, Internet and intranet services, Web Advisor, library services and access to computer laboratories (see catalog section for Division of Information Technology).
 Many course instructors provide student access to course materials on the Blackboard Learning System and communicate with students through email.